 - Vehicles sold without an after sale test drive or any form of end of sale trial, whose mechanical condition is not described on the Entry Form, are sold as seen with all faults and in whatever condition, and all representations and warranties as to the mechanical condition of all such vehicles, whether expressed or implied by statute, common law or otherwise, are expressly excluded.
 It should therefore not be taken for granted that a vehicle sold as seen will be of satisfactory quality or that it is in original manufactured condition complete with all components, parts and in working order, or that vehicles, trailers, mechanical equipment and chattels can be put into working order, or can be made roadworthy.

 - Where a vehicle is purchased which does not comply with the Road Traffic Acts and The Motor Vehicle (Construction and Use) Regulations or any subsequent amendments hereto, the Purchaser shall not remove it from the Auctioneers’ premises under its own power.
 Every vehicle is sold on the understanding that it will not be used on a road within the United Kingdom until it has been put into such condition that it may lawfully be so used.
 Where a vehicle is purchased which does not comply with the Health and Safety at Work Act 1974, or any other Act, or Acts, or Regulations, Purchasers are required to ensure that the use of any such vehicle at a place of work within the United Kingdom does not contravene such relevant Act or Regulations thereunder applicable thereto.
 Immediately a sale is completed the Purchaser shall give his name and address to the Auctioneers.
 He shall pay for the vehicle in full or at the option of the Auctioneer, shall pay a deposit and the balance before the vehicle is removed.
 If a Purchaser buys more than one vehicle he must have paid for them in full before any one vehicle can be removed.
 Notwithstanding Clause 4, a payment by cheque will not confer upon the Purchaser a right to remove the vehicles until the funds have been cleared and will not, until clearance has been deemed to constitute a payment within the meaning of these Conditions.
-All vehicles shall be paid in full no later than 5.00pm on the next working day following the sale.
+All vehicles shall be paid in full no later than 48 working hours by latest 5.00pm following the sale.
 Title to the goods does not pass to the Purchaser until all funds are cleared.
 If any vehicle is not paid for by that time, any deposits will be forfeited and the vehicle resold without reserve and without notice to the Purchaser.
 Any charges or loss incurred on any sale will be payable by the original defaulting Purchaser.

 - No vehicle may be transferred from a Purchaser to a Sub-Purchaser.